 Looking for an easy breakfast idea you can make in advance?
-How about a freezer-friendly breakfast burrito?
+These freezer-friendly, low FODMAP breakfast burritos will hit the spot!

 Morning is… not my thing.
 Honestly, I'm basically brain-dead until about 10 AM.
 But in some terrible genetic mix-up, my body can't function without a solid breakfast.
 So what's a hungry zombie to do?